dbrattli/aioreactive/README.md

 Aioreactive also provides a virtual time event loop (`VirtualTimeEventLoop`) that enables you to write asyncio unit-tests that run in virtual time.
-Virtual time means that time is emulated, so tests run as quickly as possible even if they sleep or awaits long lived operations.
-A test using virtual time still gives the same result as it would have done if it had been run in real time.
+Virtual time means that time is emulated, so tests run as quickly as possible even if they sleep or awaits long-lived operations.
+A test using virtual time still gives the same result as it would have done if it had been run in real-time.

 For example the following test still gives the correct result even if it takes 0 seconds to run: